Tao-AI-group/MCI-to-AD-Progression-Model/README.md

 - **/Preprocessing/**: Contains scripts for preprocessing inputs to the models.
+  - **01-Preprocessing_Input.ipynb**: The script is used for preprocess patient claims and create aggregated encounters.
+  - **02-Generate_Model_Input.py**: The script generates final model input.

 - **/Mapping_Files/**: This directory contains the mapping files used for diagnoses, procedure, and medications .